 More than 80 percent of data is being stored on the wrong tier of storage, costing organizations millions of dollars a year.
-The cost benefit of managing data to different storage targets based on usage is generally well accepted in the data storage industry, and modern storage management software can be used to reduce the overall cost of storing data by up to 70 percent.
+The cost benefit of managing data to different storage targets based on usage is generally well accepted in the data storage industry, and modern storage lifecycle management software can be used to reduce the overall cost of storing data by up to 70 percent.
 However, organizations can be hesitant to put their data on these lower-cost storage locations because it may be difficult to identify and move the inactive data.

 When users are not sure what data has gone cold on primary storage, it is difficult to decide which data to move to what storage tier.To make informed decisions as to what data they would like to offload from primary storage, users need knowledge of the data they already have.
-Spectra Logic’s storage management software solution, StorCycle, solves these challenges with its ability to identify inactive data based on user-defined policies.
+Spectra Logic’s storage lifecycle management software solution, StorCycle, solves these challenges with its ability to identify inactive data based on user-defined policies.

 Data Visibility for Better Storage Decisions